 I have to reach them.
 Before it’s too late.

-Several hours ago, Captain Ernest McSorely had decided they should change course.
+Several hours ago, Captain Ernest McSorely had decided they should change course and head for the Canadian coast.
 They had checked down their speed considerably, another precaution.
-They now sought refuge toward the Canadian coast.
 Detroit could wait for their ore.
 He clenched his fists, his knuckles stiff with cold.
-The lives of twenty-eight men come first.
+The lives of twenty-eight men came first.

 He had radioed the news of their detour to their sister ship.
 We’re holding our own, he had reassured them.
 Saying those words, he had allowed himself to feel a small degree of comfort knowing The Anderson trailed them ten miles back.
 He had thought then that they would make it.